-The PIN sign-in introduced in Windows 8 helps us to log-in to system using a easy to remember 4 digit number.
-PIN sign-in is bit handy as compared to password and Picture password options.
-However, one disadvantage of PIN sign-in, is that it doesn’t works when your system is in Safe Mode.
+The PIN sign-in in Windows 10/8 helps us to log in to the system using an easy-to-remember 4 digit number.
+PIN sign-in is a bit handy as compared to Password and Picture password options.
+However, one disadvantage of PIN sign-in, is that it doesn’t work when your system is in Safe Mode.

-PIN Sign-in is disabled when system is joined to Domain
+PIN Sign-in is disabled when the system is joined to Domain

-As you can see from the image shown above, there is no error or message displayed for the option disabled there.
-If your PIN Sign-in disabled & grayed out when Windows is joined to a domain, turn on & enable PIN sign-in for Domain users by following this tutorial.
+There is no error or message displayed for the option disabled there.
+If your PIN Sign-in is disabled & grayed out when Windows is joined to a domain, turn on & enable PIN sign-in for Domain users by following this tutorial.

 1. Press Windows Key + R combination, type put gpedit.msc in Run dialog box and hit Enter to open the Local Group Policy Editor.

 2. In the left pane of Local Group Policy Editor, navigate here: